Skip to main content

 ThirdProof assigned Amazon Web Services a Minimal Risk tier with 100% confidence across 27 intelligence sources.

-27 sources queried.
-100% confidence.
-Every Amazon Web Services investigation produces both a risk report and an auto-filled security questionnaire — no vendor follow-up required.
+27 sources checked.
+Every investigation delivers two audit-ready artifacts: a risk report and an auto-filled security questionnaire — built from independent evidence, not vendor self-attestation.

 Get Amazon Web Services's Full Report Free →